Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

-To study resonant bubble nucleation, we employ a different experimental protocol.
-We first prepare the Néel state, and then ramp up the Rabi frequency $\Omega$ from zero to a final value $\Omega_f$ over a duration $T \sim 1~\rm{\mu s}$ (see SM Sec.~\ref{SM.sec.ExperimentalProcedures}).
-While this ramp is not strictly adiabatic, it is designed to transfer the state population into a localized region of the Hilbert space, which helps reveal the underlying nucleation resonances more clearly.
-Figure~\ref{fig_resonance} illustrates the system's response to this ramp protocol and the measurements of resonant bubbles.
+We employ a different experimental protocol to observe the resonant nucleation.
+We first prepare the Néel state, and then ramp up $\Omega$ to a final value $\Omega_f$ over a duration $T \sim 1~\rm{\mu s}$ (see SM Sec.~\Romannum{1}~\cite{SM}).
+While this ramp is not strictly adiabatic, it is designed to transfer the state population into a more localized region in the Hilbert space, which helps reveal the underlying nucleation resonances more clearly.
+Figure~\ref{fig_resonance} illustrates the system's response to this ramp protocol.
 Figure 4(a) depicts the energy landscape of the product states at $V/\Delta_l \approx 2$, the resonance condition for $L=2$ bubbles.
 Each dot in the landscape represents a manifold of product states, grouped by their Hamming distance from the $|\text{Néel}\rangle$ state and their relative static energy $E/V$ (at $\Omega=0$).
 The color map shows the simulated projection probability of the final state, which evolves from $|\text{Néel}\rangle$ after a $T=1~\mu\text{s}$ ramp to $\Omega_f/2\pi=1~\text{MHz}$.
 The evolution, constrained by energy conservation, preferentially populates the $L=2$ bubble manifolds (located on the zero-potential-energy line).
-This coherence also implies that for longer evolution, the system will undergo quantum revivals, leading to oscillations in the AFM order.
+This constraint implies that for longer evolution, the dynamics is dominated by the nucleation and annihilation of $L=2$ bubbles.

 To quantify the bubble nucleation, we measure the bubble density observables $\hat{\Sigma}_L$ for TV bubbles of length $L$,